sapient007/gcp-demo2/README.md

 ### Creating the deployment

-Whichever method chosen to train the model, a pickled version of the model is saved into GCS that can be used to create an online prediction deployment.
+Whichever method chosen to train the model, a pickled version of the trained model is saved into GCS that can be used to create an online prediction deployment.

 ```bash
 gcloud ai-platform versions create $VERSION_NAME \